House Poor: What It Means And How To Avoid It

 - Timing can be difficult because interest rates fluctuate.

-- The lower payments may not be worth it in the long run.
+- The lower payments that could result from a refinance may not ultimately be worth it.

-Refinancing is a good option for individuals who purchased their homes with high interest rates or are desperate to reduce their monthly payments.
+Refinancing can be a good option for those who purchased their home with high interest rates or have a strong need to reduce their monthly payments.

 Sell Your Home

-If you’re looking for a more serious and permanent solution, you may need to consider selling your home and buying a less expensive one.
-Though selling a home can be a stressful process to go through, it may ultimately be your best way out of this situation.
+If you’re seeking a more serious and permanent solution, you may need to sell your home and buy a less expensive one.
+Although selling a home can be a stressful process to go through, it may ultimately be your best way out of this situation.

 House Poor FAQs

-If you’re struggling with payments and do not have a lump sum of money to use to recast your mortgage, you may only be able to refinance the loan.
+If you’re struggling with payments and don’t have a lump sum of money to recast your mortgage, you may only be able to refinance your home loan.